harrymt/blog/_posts/2018-05-16-SOLID-principles.md

 #### Bad Way

-BAD: Violating Liskov substitution principle
+BAD: Violating Liskov substitution principle.
-The parent should easily the replace the child object and not break any functionality, only lose some. e.g. here, we don't want this to add an enquiry so we have to throw a new exception, that is violating the principle
+The parent should easily the replace the child object and not break any functionality, only lose some, e.g. here, we don't want this to add an enquiry so we have to throw a new exception, that is violating the principle.

 ```c#
 class Enquiry : Customer